 repeated, any course may be repeated once for the purpose of

 replacing the former grade with a new grade.
 Students wishing to do

-this must file a Repeat Form with Records and Advising Services.
+this must file a Repeat Form with the Records Office.
 Once

 the form is filed, the new grade, whether higher, the same, or lower,

 will be substituted for the original grade in computing the grade